|Montage France||Self Catering||Saturday||4||8||5||2 additional single beds available|

 Character features include the romantic pigeonnier tower with quiet reading room on the top floor, and office (for those who have to work) set up on the lower floor.
 There is a large woodburner set into the original fireplace which together with the central heating keeps the home warm in winter.
 In summer months the thick stone walls keep things cool and refreshing with fans provided and air-conditioning in the master bedroom.

-Outside there are garden and lawn areas leading out to the sparkling swimming pool, and below the house leading down to the valley is a private woodland area.
+Outside there are garden and lawn areas leading out to the sparkling swimming pool, and below the house leading down towards the valley is a private woodland area.
 The house is located in a peaceful area on a no through lane, keeping it private and quiet.

 The surrounding area is full of historic villages and sites, beautiful countryside and rural activities including vineyards, fruit orchards and sunflower fields.